ddemonstrate/ddemonstrate.org/README.md

 ## How you can help
 * Fork this repo
 * Make contributions to this repo
-* Dontate Bitcoin or Ethereum
+* Donate Bitcoin or Ethereum
-* Sponsor a campagin
+* Sponsor a campaign
 * Spread the word

 ## APIS